Cellcept Tablets Generic Name & Formulations

 Embryo-fetal toxicity.
 Malignancies.
 Serious infections.

 Embryo-fetal toxicity; rule out pregnancy with serum or urine pregnancy test immediately before starting therapy, then another test 8–10 days later.
 Repeat pregnancy tests during routine follow-up visits.
 Increased risk of lymphomas and other malignancies (eg, skin).
 Avoid sun, UV light.
-Increased susceptibility to infections (eg, bacterial, fungal, protozoal, new or reactivated viral, opportunistic); monitor and consider reducing immunosuppression if new infections or reactivate viral infections develop.
+Increased susceptibility to infections (eg, bacterial, fungal, protozoal, new or reactivated viral, opportunistic); monitor and consider dose reduction or discontinuation if new infections or reactivate viral infections develop.
 Monitor CBCs weekly for 1 month, twice monthly for next 2 months, then monthly during first year.
 If ANC <1300/µL, interrupt or reduce dose.
 Active GI disease or renal impairment (monitor).
 Hypoxanthine-guanine phosphoribosyl transferase deficiency; avoid.
+Monitor for acute inflammatory syndrome at initiation or when increasing dose; discontinue and consider alternatives.
 Phenylketonuria (oral susp).
 Monitor MPA levels before and after any changes in immunosuppressants or concomitant drugs.
 Advise patients to avoid blood donation during and for ≥6 weeks after cessation.
 Elderly.
 Pregnancy: avoid (esp.
 1st trimester).
 Females of reproductive potential must be counseled on using 2 forms of contraception (or 1 form if using IUDs, tubal sterilization, or if partner has had vasectomy) during therapy, and for 6 weeks after discontinuation unless patient chooses abstinence.
 Males: use effective contraception and avoid semen donation during and for ≥90 days after discontinuation.
 Nursing mothers.

 Avoid concomitant live vaccines.
 May antagonize oral contraceptives (eg, levonorgestrel); use additional barrier methods.
 May potentiate acyclovir, ganciclovir, probenecid, valacyclovir, valganciclovir; monitor.
 Antagonized by PPIs, drugs that interfere with enterohepatic recirculation (eg, cholestyramine, rifampin, trimethoprim/sulfamethoxazole, other antibiotics), or drugs that induce glucuronidation (eg, telmisartan); monitor.
 May be potentiated by drugs that inhibit glucuronidation (eg, isavuconazole).
 Antagonized by calcium-free phosphate binders (eg, sevelamer), magnesium- or aluminum-containing antacids; may give ≥2hrs after mycophenolate mofetil.

-Diarrhea, leukopenia, anemia, infection, vomiting, nausea, constipation, hypertension; serious viral infections (eg, polyomavirus-associated nephropathy, progressive multifocal leukoencephalopathy, CMV, HBV, HCV), neutropenia (monitor), pure red cell aplasia (w. concomitant immunosuppressants), malignancies; rare: GI bleeding, ulceration, perforation.
+Diarrhea, leukopenia, anemia, infection, vomiting, nausea, constipation, hypertension; serious viral infections (eg, polyomavirus-associated nephropathy, progressive multifocal leukoencephalopathy, CMV, HBV, HCV), neutropenia (monitor), pure red cell aplasia (w. concomitant immunosuppressants), malignancies, acute inflammatory syndrome; rare: GI bleeding, ulceration, perforation.
 IV: phlebitis, thrombosis.

 Encourage pregnant patients to enroll in the Mycophenolate Pregnancy Registry by calling (800) 617-8191.